Jcwscience/Hackpad/README.md

 # J-Phone
-A smartphone designed from scratch to be open and repairable.
+A tablet designed from scratch to be open and repairable.

+### Current hardware core (Nvidia Jetson Xavier NX Dev-Kit)

 ### Feature Wishlist